Art and Design

 AO4 – Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.

-Photography (AQA) – This is a course at GCSE which has no pre-option but is linked to the same assessment objectives as the Fine Art course.
-This means that any student who has completed the Art and Design pre-option in year 9 will have the necessary grounding to be able to complete this course at GCSE level.
+Photography (AQA) This is a course at GCSE which is linked to the same assessment objectives as the Fine Art course.
+This means that any student who has completed the Art course in Year 9 will have the necessary grounding to be able to complete this course at GCSE level.

 Support Your Child – Useful links and advice